 Recipe Box Series

 This Sourdough Chocolate Babka recipe is part of my Recipe Box Series with Imperial Sugar.
 Each month, I’ll be releasing familiar recipes made with a sourdough twist.
-You can look forward to comforting classics like Sourdough Sticky Buns, Sourdough Fudge Brownies, Apple Pie with Sourdough Crust, Sourdough Pumpkin Bundt Cake and Sourdough Monkey Bread.
+You can look forward to comforting classics like Sourdough Sticky Buns, Apple Pie with Sourdough Crust, Sourdough Pumpkin Bundt Cake and Sourdough Monkey Bread.

 Sugar imparts flavor, texture, moisture, and without it, it would be impossible to make our favorite bakes.